ExpressVPN Pros & Cons

 Additionally, ExpressVPN’s extensions all use HTTPS Everywhere – a collaborative technology made by The Tor Project and the Electronic Frontier Foundation – which encrypts your browser’s communication with websites that still use unencrypted HTTP connections.

-ExpressVPN is expensive, but well worth the price
+ExpressVPN is not the cheapest, but well worth the price

 ExpressVPN Pricing Plan